biolog-partipilo/GBIF-taxonomy-checker/README.md

 The script updates the excel file directly:
   - Overwrites existing values
   - Saves progress every 25 rows (customisable)
+  - separate species from author

 ## Limitations
   - Depends on GBIF backbone taxonomy
   - No caching implemented
   - Requires internet connection
+  - tailored on .xlsx files (not tested with other formats)

 ## Citation